humanmade/network-media-library/readme.md

 1. Decide on which blog/site that will host shared media for the network.
 2. Add media to the media library for the specific blog/site.
 4. Find the ID of a site by going to All Sites section hovering over the site checking the left bottom status bar or installing a plugin that shows the ID's of each site.
+An comfortable enhancement in the Multisite context is the plugin [Multisite Enhancement](https://github.com/bueltge/wordpress-multisite-enhancements).
-3. Open the file multisite-global-media.php go to the following code:
+3. Open the file `multisite-global-media.php` go to the following code:

  ```php
  /**